 When I woke up from that dream, I felt a little peculiar.
 I recalled three other dreams I’d had of nature acting in a bizarre way that captured my attention and felt that something was attempting to get through to me.
 I sensed it might have had something to do with my dad.
 It wasn’t until I told my sister about the dream later in the day that I realized I was standing on a bridge in the dream.
 The dreams I’ve had of contact with deceased loved ones always have some kind of boundary like that.

 So when I had the experience with the clocks later that day, the dream felt even more significant to me.
-I told a couple of friends about my experience and explained, “Well, it’s the time of year when the veil is thin” and recalled writing a blog post with that title last year at this time.
+I told a couple of friends about my experience and explained, “Well, it’s the time of year when the veil is thin” and recalled writing an article with that title last year at this time.
 This morning, I pulled up that post and was astounded to read about a similar dream that also began when I noticed beautiful autumn trees.

 To be honest, I wasn’t really thinking of sharing these experiences until I read that post from last year and remembered that sharing my experiences is something I need to keep finding the courage to do without worrying about being judged because that kind of sharing is my path.
 Everyone is entitled to his or her own opinions and theories, and I’m just sharing my experiences without any embellishments or exaggerations, in case it’s helpful to anyone.
 I’ll let you decide what to make of them.